7 things to do in Bergen on a rainy day

 You’ll also discover secret staircases, see how the Hanseatic merchants lived, and learn about the great fire of 1702 that destroyed almost the whole town.

 While in the area, you’ll have a great opportunity to explore the UNESCO-listed Bryggen neighbourhood, with its colourful buildings and pretty wharf.
+A stroll in this area is one of the most popular things to do in Bergen.

 3. Get musical at the Grieg Museum